SamBuckberry/sam-buckberry/content/cv/index.md

 **Doctor of Philosophy (Medicine)**
 The University of Adelaide (2012-2015)
-*Thesis: An integrative analysis of the human placental transcriptome.*
+*Thesis: An integrative analysis of the human placental transcriptome*
-*Submitted April 2015 and accepted without change July 2015.*
+*Accepted without change July 2015*
-*Awarded the Dean’s commendation for doctoral thesis excellence.*
+*Awarded the Dean’s commendation for doctoral thesis excellence*

 **Bachelor of Health Science (First Class Honours)**
 The University of Adelaide (2011)